snamiki1212/ciccc_wmd/README.md

 # LICENSE

-NO ONE CAN COPY THIS DATA.
+NO ONE CAN USE THIS DATA.

 But you know this repo is public so everybody can check.